jacobcassidy/anki-global-features/README.md

 <!-- [ADD GIF SCREENSHOT EXAMPLE] -->

----

 ### Infinity Typed Inputs

 > Note: While the _Infinity Typed Inputs_ feature gives you the ability to add as many inputs as you want on a single card, you'll get the most benefit from your reviews by keeping your cards simple.
->
-> For me, that means having only one extra optional input per card which can be used for a quick follow-up question.
+For me, that means having only one extra optional input per card which can be used for a quick follow-up question.

 **Example:**

 <!-- [ADD GIF SCREENSHOT EXAMPLE] -->

----

 ### Streamlined Comparison Answers

 Anki currently uses different comparison algorithms for its different Anki apps.
-This gives you different results depending on which device you're using. _Anki Advance Typed Cards_ steamlines this by using a single comparison algorithm which is synced across all Anki apps to produce the same comparison results no matter which device you are using.
+This gives you different results depending on which device you're using. _Anki Advance \_Typed Cards_ streamlines this by using a single comparison algorithm which is synced across all Anki apps to produce the same comparison results no matter which device you are using.

 **Example:**

 <!-- [ADD GIF SCREENSHOT EXAMPLE] -->

----

 ### Unlimited Comparison Answers